Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 By completing this Hands-On Lab you have learned how to extend an action filter to execute custom actions.
 You have also learned how to inject any filter to your page controllers.
 The following concepts were used:

-- How to create Custom Action filters with MVC ActionFilterAttribute class
+- How to create Custom Action filters with the MVC ActionFilterAttribute class

 - How to inject filters into MVC controllers

-- How to manage filters ordering using Order property
+- How to manage filter ordering using the Order property